JordanFrecon/jordanfrecon.github.io/_posts/2022-06-24-experiment-development-model.md.md

 comments: true
 ---

-> In progress

-This post is not supposed to be the most detailed, but serves a different purpose: to give pointers to the uninitiated reader in order to be readily and quickly able to run Python-based simulations on a remote server.
+In this post, I present the basics for conducting Python-based simulations on a remote server.
+This post is not supposed to be the most detailed, but serves a different purpose: to give pointers to the uninitiated reader in order to be readily and quickly operational.
+In order to review all the different concepts, I have chosen as a narrative arc to follow the Agile development model.

 ## Development model